 Where will I stay?
 What about food?

-We have dormitories and RVs spots available.
+We have dormitories and RV spots available.
 Meals are provided Sunday dinner – Friday breakfast, and you’ll have access to the kitchen over the weekends.

 Questions About Mission Trips